Nothing is better than homemade cornbread warm from the oven.

 - Preheat the oven to 350°F. Grease an 8×8-inch baking pan.

-- Combine flour, cornmeal, sugar, baking powder, and salt in a large bowl.
+- In a large bowl, combine flour, cornmeal, sugar, baking powder, and salt in a large bowl.

 - In a medium bowl, whisk together the eggs, buttermilk, and melted butter.